 Seaton, Ontario, Berkeley, Milan and Poulett Streets

 There will no doubt be proposals for new development on the properties backing onto streets like Poulett behind Parliament Street and the Seaton Laneways backing onto Sherbourne Street.
 Hopefully new buildings will be of a scale that does not overwhelm the neighbourhood with any higher elevations facing onto the main streets stepping down to the height of the residential streets behind.
+Development on streets backing onto commercial main streets should have a residential aspect at the back of the properties but current mixed commercial/residential zoning does allow for full commercial development on those particular lots.

 Read On!
 Click for Carlton Street or Gerrard Street, or Dundas Street or Sherbourne Street or Parliament Street or The Laneways or Neighbourhood Social Housing or New Development Survey or Neighbourhood Flow or Greenspace and Public Art